 Celebrating British Events and Traditions:

-As a Church school we participate in the celebration of key events within the Christian calendar such as Harvest Festival, Christmas Nativity in FS2 and KS1, Shove Tuesday and key events around Easter.
+As a Church school we participate in the celebration of key events within the Christian calendar such as Harvest Festival, Christmas Nativity in FS2 and KS1, Shrove Tuesday and key events around Easter.
 We also participate in traditional British events and traditions such as Remembrance day and the Queen’s birthday.